-Programme Leader – Professor Nita Forouhi
+Programme Leader – Prof Nita Forouhi

 It has been shown in diabetes prevention trials that lifestyle factors including diet can prevent or delay the onset of type 2 diabetes.
 However, the extent to which diets and dietary patterns or individual foods and nutrients determine future disease risk remains unclear.
 There are also inconsistencies in findings, raising uncertainty for providing the optimal dietary advice for populations and individuals for the prevention of type 2 diabetes and related conditions.
 Partly, such challenges arise from the difficulty in measuring diet accurately, and the reliance which has had to be placed on self-report of past dietary intake.